Ancient Jordan

 Henri Sivonen (CC BY)

-The dispute over whether the Mesha Stele supports the biblical narrative is typical of arguments over interpretation not only of objects but of ancient texts.
-Those scholars who equate the Sea Peoples with the Philistines interpret the Books of I and II Samuel, which significantly feature the Philistines, as a narrative of the Sea Peoples.
+The dispute over whether the Mesha Stele supports the biblical narrative is typical of arguments over interpretation not only of objects but also of ancient texts.
+Those scholars who equate the Sea Peoples with the Philistines interpret the books of I and II Samuel, which significantly feature the Philistines, as a narrative of the Sea Peoples.
 These books tell the story of the rise of King Saul (c.11th century BCE) over the Israelites and David's defeat of the Philistines in slaying their champion, Goliath, in single combat.

 Scholarly agreement is also divided on whether the Sea Peoples were responsible for the devastation of cities throughout the region of Canaan or whether this was the result of the general Joshua and his campaigns of conquest in the region, claiming it as the promised land for his people (books of Numbers and Joshua).
-Either way, the introduction of iron weapons to the region changed the dynamics of battle, favoring those armed with them, as the Assyrian military machine proved when they took the country.
+Either way, the introduction of iron weapons to the region changed the dynamics of battle, favoring those armed with them, as Assyrian warfare proved when they took the country.
 The Assyrians were considered invincible in battle; largely due to their superior weaponry.

 The Great Empires & The Nabateans